Thanks to smartphones, recording video has never been so easy or effortless.

 Not only does landscape make your video seem more aesthetically pleasing in general, it'll also make it more enjoyable to watch when viewed on a widescreen or television.
 Plus, you'll capture more in the actual video.

-So just remember: never hold your phone vertically while recording, unless you really like or want those vertical black bars included.
+So just remember: never hold your phone vertically while recording, unless you really like or want those vertical black bars included (or if you're recording purely for Instagram Stories).

 Now that you're recording in the proper orientation (see above), completely fill the frame with your subject.
 You can also put him or her or it slightly off-center to create a more visually interesting scene.
 Just play around and see what looks best.